 The Reading Amateur Regatta is held on the river Thames, along the Thames promenade, next to Caversham Bridge in Reading.

 Car parking (for competitors and general public) can be accessed from Thames Side Promenade, through the car park behind Reading Rowing Club.
 For satnav use: RG1 8BD.
 Parking will be charged at £2 per vehicle.

 Trailer parking can be accessed from Thames Side Promenade, through the car park behind Reading Rowing Club.
 Vehicles towing boat trailers or carrying sculling boats will be directed to a designated boat parking area.

-The site will be accessible for trailer parking from the Friday morning when arranged through the Site Manager in advance (tel.
-07784 570271, e-mail: email@example.com).
-The site will be open from 0500 on Saturday and Sunday mornings and close 2 hours after the last scheduled race of the day.
+Trailers may park from Friday morning; this should be arranged with the Site Manager in advance (tel.
+07784 570271, e-mail: firstname.lastname@example.org) to ensure access.
+On the race weekend, the site will be open from 0500 on Saturday and Sunday mornings and close 2 hours after the last scheduled race of the day.

 3.a Initial Registration

 Crew registration and weigh-in will be in the Crew Stewards office which will be located in a marquee along with Regatta Control.